Obarun/66/doc/disable.md

 This tool expects to find an already enabled *service*.
 The targeted service(s) can also be stopped on the fly when disabling it with the **-S** option.
 Generally speaking this command is the strict opposite of the [enable](enable.html) tool.

-The `66 -t` command option have no effect. `66` will detect automatically the associated *tree* of the service along its required by dependencies.
+The `66 -t` command option have no effect. `66` will detect automatically the associated *tree* of the service along its required-by dependencies.

 In case of `module` service type, all services within the `module` are disabled.

-Required by dependencies of services are also managed in chains.
-For example, if the `foo` service is disabled and required by `foobar`, `foobar` will also be disabled.
+required-by dependencies of services are also managed in chains.
+For example, if the `foo` service is disabled and required-by `foobar`, `foobar` will also be disabled.
 This process occurs recursively.

 Multiple *services* can be disabled by seperating their names with a space.